 - 1. Working computer or plans to work at the lab on campus - 2.
-Textbook and novels - a.
+Textbook and novels (I have copies for you to borrow of these books) - a.
 OER textbook https://vwcceng111.pressbooks.com/chapter/chapter-1-critical-reading/ - b.
 The Life We Bury by Allen Eskens - c.
 Miseducated by Brandon Fleming - d.
 In Order to Live: A North Korean Girl's Journey to Freedom by Yeonmi Park (both books may be checked out from a library)